JamesKindon/jkindon.github.io/_posts/2019-08-26-architecting-for-fslogix-containers-high-availability.md

 Where it shines:

 *  You require a seamless failover should the loss of a single storage location occur
 *  You have active-active site requirements and prefer to keep containers close to workloads
 *  You want to consume native cloud storage such as Azure Blob
 *  You have latency struggles or concerns between the location of storage and location of workloads

 Where it struggles:

 *  There are obvious logon and logoff delays which impact the user experience.
 This delay is variable based on many factors such as the location of the container in relation to the location of workloads
 *  It is a junior solution with a history of pain but a promise of great things
 *  Impact on PVS and MCS IO capabilities may be considerable

 ### VHD Locations

 Where they shine:

 *  You know what you are getting and how it works
 *  Far less impact on write caches such as PVS and MCS IO capabilities

 Where they struggle:

 *  Manual replication requirements and an active-passive methodology only
 *  Lack of seamless failover
 *  Can only consume SMB locations.
 But this is becoming less an issue as Azure Files matures

 As with any developing solution, these options will change, mature and differ over time.
 Furthermore, your mileage on the above may vary depending on your specific use cases and requirements.

-Until next time…
+Until next time...